US experts debate: Who should be next in line for vaccine?

-NEW YORK (AP) — The U.S. COVID-19 vaccination campaign has begun, and the few available doses are mostly going into the arms of health-care workers and nursing home residents.

-But what about in January, February and March, when more shots are expected to become available?
-Who should get those doses?
+NEW YORK (AP) — Deciding that health care workers and nursing home residents should be first in line for the initial, limited supplies of COVID-19 shots wasn't that hard a call.
+Now U.S. health officials have to determine who should be next.

+How high a priority, for example, should senior citizens, teachers, transit workers and supermarket employees get in the next few months as more vaccine becomes available?

 A federal panel of vaccination experts takes up that question at an emergency meeting this weekend.
-No matter what the committee decides, there will be differences from state to state.
+Its guidance is not binding, and no matter what it decides, there will be differences from state to state.

-The panelists are leaning toward putting “essential workers” first because bus drivers, grocery store clerks and similar employees can’t work from home.
-They are the people getting infected most often, and where concerns about racial inequities in risk are most apparent.
+The panel members are leaning toward putting “essential workers” next up because people like bus drivers, grocery store clerks and others who perform vital jobs that can't be done from home are the ones getting infected most often.
+That is also where concerns about racial inequities in the crisis are most apparent.
+Many essential workers are Black and Hispanic.

-But other experts say people age 65 and older should be next, along with people with certain medical conditions.
-Those are the people who are dying at the highest rates, they say.
+But other experts say people 65 and older should be next, along with people with certain medical conditions.
+Those are the ones who are dying at the highest rates, they say.

 If essential workers are indeed next up, states already have different ideas about who among them should be closer to the front of the line.

-In Nevada, for example, teachers and child care staff will be ahead of public transport workers, according to the state’s current vaccination plan.
+In Nevada, for example, teachers and child care staff will be ahead of public transportation workers, according to the state’s current plan.
 Then come agriculture and food workers, and then retail and utility employees.

 In South Dakota, teachers could get access before those working in food and transportation.
-In Arkansas, the essential workers list includes teachers, prison guards, cops, meatpacking plant workers and mayors.
+In Arkansas, the essential workers list includes teachers, prison guards, police officers, meatpacking plant workers and mayors.

 But it's not clear things will go the same way in the next phase.
-The CDC's director, Dr. Robert Redfield, has said he believes priority should be given to people age 70 and older who live with children or grandchildren.
+CDC Director Dr. Robert Redfield has said he believes priority should be given to people 70 and older who live with children or grandchildren.

-Redfield declined to say if he would prioritize seniors over essential workers, even if the panel recommends the reverse.
-"I look forward to listening to the advisory group’s discussion, and to receiving its recommendation for consideration,” he said in an emailed statement to the AP.
+Redfield declined to say if he would prioritize senior citizens over essential workers even if the panel recommended the reverse.
+"I look forward to listening to the advisory group’s discussion, and to receiving its recommendation for consideration,” he said in an email to the AP.

+Most states followed the panel's recommendation that health care workers and nursing home residents get the very first doses.
+But there have been a few exceptions.

-State-to-state variations are likely increase in the next priority groups, said the Kaiser Family Foundation's Jennifer Kates, who has been analyzing state vaccination plans.
+State-to-state variations are likely to increase in the next-priority groups, said the Kaiser Family Foundation's Jennifer Kates, who has been analyzing state vaccination plans.

-“I think we're going to see states falling out in different ways,” with some prioritizing seniors over essential workers, Kates said.
+“I think we're going to see states falling out in different ways,” with some putting older people ahead of essential workers, Kates said.

 Things could get messy.
-For example, some experts said it's possible that if one state prioritizes certain essential workers and a neighboring state decides to give primacy to seniors, people could try crossing state lines in hopes of getting vaccinated.
+For example, some experts said that if one state prioritizes certain essential workers and a neighboring state decides to give primacy to seniors, people might try crossing state lines in hopes of getting vaccinated.

 "That’s one of the issues of not having a fully national plan of immunization,” said Romero, who also is the head of the Arkansas state health department.

 The proposal before the advisory committee relies on a broad definition of essential workers set in August by the U.S. Department of Homeland Security.
-It counts hundreds of different kinds of jobs as critical infrastructure workforce, including first responders, teachers, communications technicians, weather forecasters, sewage treatment plant employees and people who work in animal shelters.
+It counts hundreds of different jobs as part of the critical infrastructure workforce, including first responders, teachers, communications technicians, weather forecasters, sewage treatment plant employees and people who work in animal shelters.

-According to estimates presented to the advisory committee, as many as 87 million people can be counted as essential employees who don't work in health care.
+According to estimates presented to the advisory committee, as many as 87 million people not working in health care can be counted as essential employees.

-The government expects to be able to start vaccinating only 80 million new people in the first three months of 2021.

-It’s possible the committee might consider giving essential workers and seniors equal status, similar to how it said that both health-care workers and nursing home residents should be together at the very front of the line.
-But that would create a priority group that is far, far larger than the number that can be vaccinated before spring.

-The nation has more than 53 million seniors.
+The nation has more than 53 million senior citizens.
 The CDC also counts more than 100 million Americans as having underlying medical conditions that put them at higher risk for severe COVID-related illness, though there is overlap between the two groups.

-Dr. Charles Lee of the American College of Correctional Physicians, advocated for those who work in jails and prisons, plus inmates.
-“There are a lot of essential workers in correctional facilities.
-Please, do not leave them out,” he said at the same meeting.
+Dr. Charles Lee of the American College of Correctional Physicians pushed for those who work in jails and prisons, plus inmates.

-Romero said the advisory committee is likely to discuss ways to help states narrow down which essential workers should go first.
-For example, people who are considered essential but can work from home might be placed further down the list than people who can't stay six feet away from others while on the job.
+Romero said the committee is likely to discuss ways to help states narrow down which essential workers should go first.
+For example, people who are considered essential but can work from home might be placed further down the list than those who can't stay 6 feet away from others while on the job.

 What about the staff of the Atlanta-based CDC?
 In a memo to employees that was obtained by the AP, Redfield said the agency will not get a direct allotment of vaccine.
 However, Georgia's plan allows for certain public health and lab workers to be in the state's highest priority group.
 Some CDC staff also work at hospitals and clinics, and may be prioritized with staff at those places.